strix-technica/ADSB-tools/README.md

   message](http://woodair.net/sbs/Article/Barebones42_Socket_Data.htm), some of
   which are triggered by ground radar and TCAS rather than emitted periodically.
-This will disturb the interval distribution, although this plugin tries to mitigate these by considering message subtypes 3 and 4.
+This will disturb the interval distribution, although this plugin tries to mitigate these by considering only message subtypes 3 and 4.
-* Worse still, all transponders transmit on the same frequency without any means to prevent collisions of messages from different aircraft.
+* Worse still, all transponders transmit on the same frequency without any means to prevent collisions of messages from other aircraft.
 Nor does ADS-B implement CSMA/CD (Carrier Sense Multiple Access/Collision Detection) as old-school Ethernet did.
 Instead, aircraft transmit periodic messages at a random interval of 500 ms ± 100 ms.  Even so, message collisions are